shendeashish09/github-pages-with-jekyll/_posts/2022-06-13-my-first-blog-post.md

 Datorama’s dashboard branding features allow you to match a whole dashboard to your brand guidelines rapidly.
 Simply upload your logo or company colors, and all of your charts, widgets, and dashboards will change color to match.

+#### What are the benefits of using Datorama?

+Datorama is focused entirely on Marketing.
+With over 300 marketing connections in place, Datorama’s integration engine can connect quickly to your marketing sources, whether you’re connecting directly to marketing platforms, getting data from your agency, or pulling from internal databases.

+Datorama’s InstaBrand functionality saves you time by allowing you to update every chart and metric on a dashboard at once to match your company’s colors and branding, while other platforms would require you to change each individual trendline or bar chart.

+Datorama can help you stay one step ahead of your competitors with Salesforce-powered Einstein Insight Bots that provide insights into campaign improvement or KPI optimization.
+Tell Datorama you want to maximize your ROAS or minimize your CPA, and you’ll get real-time feedback on improvements you can make.

+Datorama creates cross-functional ease.
+The Media Cost Center lets you implement budget changes without ever leaving the platform.

+Datorama provides a testing environment.
+Worried about breaking your reports when making updates?
+Datorama can provide a development workspace to test out your updates before pushing them to live reports.

+With all of these tools at your disposal,
+Datorama empowers your marketing team to get things done.

+#### What are my options for connecting data in Datorama?

+Datorama has multiple options for getting data into its platform.
+Over 300 prebuilt API connectors are available for ad tech vendors, cloud data warehouses, and tracking platforms.

+No API?
+The TotalConnect connector is versatile and allows:
+Direct file upload
+SFTP
+Pull a file from an email, or email a file for direct upload Connect to a custom query service such as Big Query.
+An array of developer-specific tools:
+Create custom API connections – build a custom connector for your data source Create custom Apps – build new packaged solutions on top of Datorama Utilize the Platform API tool – manage your implementation with automatic actions, bulk updates, and custom workflows.
+Utilize the Query API tool – export data from Datorama to your own database, 3rd party data visualization platforms, or your analytics tools.
+Differentiating features of Datorama
+Marketing Data Mapping Visualizer in Datorama